 - No need to tie up your oven!
 These cook in a pan right in the air fryer!

-- A delicious dessert with very little effort!
+- A delicious, easy air fryer dessert with very little effort!

 - So versatile!
-You can use these apples as a dessert, for breakfast or as a side dish.
+You can use these apples as a dessert, for breakfast, or as a topping for french toast or pancakes!